 The Sacrifice Medal has a 37-mm diameter and is topped by a St. Edward’s Crown, symbolizing the Canadian monarch’s role as the fount of honour.
-On the medal’s obverse side is an effigy of the reigning sovereign and commander-in-chief of the Canadian Forces, Queen Elizabeth II, who’s shown wearing a diadem of maple leaves and snowflakes surrounded by the inscription “ELIZABETH II DEI GRATIA REGINA CANADA”.
+The medal’s obverse depicts an effigy of the reigning sovereign and commander-in-chief of the Canadian Forces, Queen Elizabeth II, who’s shown wearing a diadem of maple leaves and snowflakes surrounded by the inscription “ELIZABETH II DEI GRATIA REGINA CANADA.”
 On the reverse, the word “SACRIFICE” is engraved alongside a depiction of the statue Mother Canada, one of the allegorical figures adorning the Canadian National Vimy Memorial in France.
-Inscribed around the medal’s edge are the recipient’s name, rank and service number (if applicable).
+Inscribed around the medal’s edge are the recipient’s name, rank and service number, if applicable.

 The medal is worn on the left side and suspended on a 31.8-mm-wide ribbon coloured with vertical stripes in a sombre red (symbolizing spilled blood), black (symbolizing grief and loss), and white (symbolizing hope and peace).
 What’s more, if someone who has already been awarded a Sacrifice Medal is awarded again for subsequent injuries, he or she is granted an additional silver bar with raised edges a maple leaf design.

-The Sacrifice Medal was first awarded to 46 people – with 21 given posthumously – to soldiers who lost their lives in Afghanistan.
+The Sacrifice Medal was first awarded to 46 people—with 21 given posthumously—in honour of soldiers who lost their lives in Afghanistan.
 The ceremony took place at Rideau Hall.